katsa9/would-you-rather/README.md

 OR
 *Fight Voldemort*

-The application also has a leaderboard where users are ranked according to the sum of questions they have asked as well as answered.
+The application also has a leaderboard where users are ranked according to the sum of the questions they have asked as well as answered.
+The application also mocks login functionality and reflects the state applicable to the selected user.

 ## Running the App
 To run the app, simply run: